niallang/Nial-Array-Language/ndocs/NialDict.md

 named in the `library` argument.
 The directories defined by `Libpath` are searched before the system dependent library directories.

+When you call 'library name'  each directory in sequence in your libpath will be joined to 'name' with the appropriate os path separator and tried. (with .ndf addded if necessary). so it depends on 'open'.
+Names that include '.' or '..' will work but shell expansions like '~' or '$abc' will not.
+If you want to make it relative to your home directory then use the nial expression 'os_get_parameter 2', Different operating systems use different environment variable names for the home directory (HOME, USER etc)

 ```
      Libpath := ['mydefs','mylib\newdefs'];
 ```